thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

 }
 ```

-I do still have to reload my page manually after my site rebuild, but I could look into using [browser-sync](https://www.browsersync.io/docs/gulp) so I don't have to reload the page manually each time.
-That would let me stop having [http-server](https://www.npmjs.com/package/http-server) open in another terminal serving my `dist` folder.
+I do still have to reload my page manually after my site rebuilds, but I could look into using [browser-sync](https://www.browsersync.io/docs/gulp) to auto-reload it.
+That would also save me having [http-server](https://www.npmjs.com/package/http-server) open in another terminal serving my `dist` folder.

 ## Reflection
 All this work took me upwards of 25 hours.
 The hardest part was writing the remark plugins for MDX.
 A lot of it was wasted researching prerendering, and I did write a few posts in the meantime.

+It was well worth it to control every tool that creates the HTML, CSS, and JS my readers read.
+I'm (fairly) framework agnostic and learned a ton of new things!

 # Future work
 My hot-reloading development workflow still needs a few changes: